fetchai/agents-aea/docs/car-park-skills.md

+# Car park skills

 The AEA car-park skills demonstrate an interaction between two AEAs.

-* The `carpark_detection` AEA provides information on the number of car parking spaces available in a given vicinity.
+- The `carpark_detection` AEA provides information on the number of car parking spaces available in a given vicinity.
-* The `carpark_client` AEA is interested in purchasing information on available car parking spaces in the same vicinity.
+- The `carpark_client` AEA is interested in purchasing information on available car parking spaces in the same vicinity.

 ## Discussion